ddangi/Network/README.md

  - VisualStudio 2015

 # ServerBase
-I am developing easy and high performance c# network library.
+Easy and high performance c# network library.

 # TcpServer
 This is a sample using ServerBase project